The Russia Investigations: Trump Says His Answers For Mueller Are Done. Now What?

 Commentators have argued that the way to avoid being caught in this "trap" is for a witness to tell the truth, but the president and his attorneys don't buy that: "Truth," as lawyer Rudy Giuliani once argued, "isn't truth."

-What might it mean in practical terms if, in fact, Trump obfuscates or elides or evades or prevaricates or misleads investigators?
+What might it mean in practical terms if, in fact, Trump obfuscates or elides or evades or prevaricates or misleads?
 Depending on the particulars, there could be big consequences.

 "I" for incomplete